fuglaro/remoteVCC/README.md

 * **Network Traversal Options**:
   * **Via a Host Port**: The Host will listen for client connections on the local network on a specified port.
 This allows connectivity across a local netowrk or through port forwarding.
   * **Via a Router on the Web**: Utilises a Router service running on the internet, accessible to both the Host and Client to allow the Client to connect to the Host over the internet, even if the Host behind a typical firewall.
 This allows connectivity over the internet without port forwarding.
 This behaves similar to screen sharing on typical video conferencing solutions but with the additional features of RemoteVCC.
 The Host will make a persistent, unique and unguessable host identifier key, which is registered with the Router, for clients to connect via.

+* **Connection Manager**
+A smarter connection manager is planned which will act as an alternative to the inbuilt Router.
+This will allow management of clients and host pools and more advanced authentication systems like OAuth2 and multifactor authentication.
+The interfaces of the Router is designed to support these capabilities.
+The connection manager will not be included in this project but rather in a separate project supporting the RemoteVCC Router interface.

 * **Simple Command-Line Tools**:
   * remoteVCChost: